Trinergy/mtg_extractor/README.md

 ##Documentation

 The application uses 5 essential tools: FileDelegator, Converter, FileManager, Cleaner, and Extractor.
+The 2 classes: OcrFile and PdfFile use libraries above to process files.

 ###FileDelegator
 `FileDelegator` is a factory that takes a file or folder path and creates OcrFile or PdfFile objects according to the file's extension or mimetype.